 Using the Brain Injury Recovery Scale as a Guide for Your Recovery

-So there you have it!
 These are the ten levels of the Rancho Brain Injury Recovery Scale.
 We hope it helped you understand what to expect after a traumatic brain injury.

 The Rancho Scale is not a blueprint that describes every brain injury recovery.
-Think of it more as a guide that gives you a general idea of the major milestones you must reach as you recover.
+Rather, it’s a guide that provides a general idea of major milestones during TBI recovery.

 It’s important to know that even if you or a loved one seems stuck on a certain level for a long time, this does not mean you will never make progress.

 That’s why you should never give up your therapy routines.
-You never know what improvements you will make.
+Good luck!